Blog

 • Contractors: Contractors can be a good choice if you need part-time or temporary work, but the risk of misclassifying a contractor who should actually be a full employee under a foreign government’s laws is high.

-• Employer of record (EOR): EORs have become one of the most popular options for employing overseas employees.
+• Employer of record (EOR): EORs have become one of the most popular options for employing overseas talent.
 Under an EOR model, workers are legally employed by a partner company who already has an established entity in that country.
 The EOR provider not only provides payroll and local HR services, it takes on the legal risk for remaining compliant with local laws.

 5. Administer global compensation

-If you opt to have employees work overseas instead of bringing them to your home country via work visa sponsorship, the terms of their employment are governed by the country they live in, not by your company’s home country.
+If you opt to have employees work overseas instead of bringing them to your home country via a work visa sponsorship, the terms of their employment are governed by the country they live in, not by your company’s home country.

 Not following regulations around employment type, tax withholding, and employee benefits can have dire consequences.
-Businesses that rely solely on money transfer apps like Zelle or Venmo to pay foreign workers may find their accounts suddenly deactivated, and their employees unpaid.
-In some regions, businesses can face steep fines or even lose their ability to do business in that country for simple infractions like miscategorizing employees as contractors when they should be full employees.
+Businesses that rely solely on money transfer apps like Zelle or Venmo to pay foreign workers may find their accounts suddenly deactivated and their employees unpaid.
+In some regions, businesses can face steep fines or even lose their ability to do business in that country for simple infractions like categorizing employees as contractors when they should be full employees.

 If you’re using an EOR provider, legal compliance — as well as the legal risk — is handled by the EOR.
 But if you’re using contractors or have your own entity, you may still need support administering global payroll in a way that’s fully compliant with local laws.
 In this case, a Global Pay provider can help.